August 29, 2025

 The 48-sheet billboard is having an existential crisis.

-To grab attention means breaking formation.
+Grabbing attention means breaking formation.

 Guerilla OOH marketing is back.
 But not as you once knew it.